-So there you have it, a few spots along the way in this charming, yet quirky town of St. Augustine, FL.
-Many more photos of St. Augustine’s Hotel Ponce de Leon (aka Flagler College) on PointsandTravel’s photo album page.
+You can find many more photos of historic St. Augustine’s Hotel Ponce de Leon (aka Flagler College) on PointsandTravel’s photo album page

 Disclosure: This road trip to St. Augustine was sponsored by Florida Historic Coast, the official tourism board to St. Augustine.